Australian High Commission

 You can now also subscribe to the new SMS service - by supplying your mobile number – to receive critical alerts in the event of a crisis overseas.

 In a crisis, Smartraveller will activate a crisis page on its website.
-It will make it easier for you or someone you know to contact the Australian Government if you need help.
+This will make it easier for you or someone you know to contact the Australian Government if you need help.
 It will supplement the consular emergency hotline.

 Visit www.smartraveller.gov.au to subscribe or connect with Smartraveller on Facebook and Twitter.